By Francis Markus, IFRC

 Laila’s family runs a small shop selling items such as fruit or sweets popular with the local children.
 Although there are clear signs all around that the influx has created business opportunities for some local Bangladeshis providing goods and services to the new arrivals, it has also naturally generated competition.

-Asked about how the influx from Rakhine has affected her business, she says: “Before, there was only one shop, now there are many.”
+Asked about how the new arrivals from Rakhine have affected her business, she says: “Before, there was only one shop, now there are many.”

 But overall, her attitude towards the displaced Myanmar arrivals is supportive.
 “We helped them because they face many problems, so we donated clothes and other things when the influx first began,” she says.